Siegel v. JP Morgan Chase Bank

 In Shriner and Brigham, the filing of a pleading against a trustee in his individual capacity created a conflict of interest that required the trustee to seek court approval before paying its attorney’s fees from trust assets.
 These cases provide scant guidance on the question of what else could suffice to create such a conflict.
 J.P.
 Morgan argues that under the trial court’s ruling all trustees are placed in a position of uncertainty as to when to seek court approval before paying attorneys’ fees from trust assets.
 However, we hold that in this case J.P.
 Morgan should have known from the Siegels’ answers to interrogatories in the 2003 action that it would face an action based on the alleged breaches of fiduciary duty and trust mismanagement.
 At the very least, J.P.
 Morgan should have realized it was in a position of conflict at that point.
 Based on the foregoing, we affirm.

-Florida law has since been clarified to require that a pleading alleging breach of trust be pending before a trustee is required to seek the payment of fees.
+Florida law has since been to require that a pleading alleging breach of trust be pending before a trustee is required to seek the payment of fees.

 2011 Appellate Opinion on Legal Conclusions of Trial Court